Global map of sea surface salinity

 Satellite Salinity Data Available from SMAP

-[18-Nov-16] The PO.DAAC is pleased to announce the availability of the version 2.0 SMAP Sea Surface Salinity (SSS) data from Remote Sensing Systems
+[18-Nov-2016] The Physical Oceanography Distributed Active Archive Center (PO.DAAC) is pleased to announce the availability of the version 2.0 SMAP Sea Surface Salinity (SSS) data from Remote Sensing Systems

 .
 This builds upon the legacy of the Aquarius/SAC mission and the official NASA salinity retrieval algorithm applied now to observations from the Soil Moisture Active Passive (SMAP) mission.
 Data begin April 1, 2015 and are ongoing, with a one-month latency in processing and data availability.

 Data sets comprising this release include the Level 2C orbital data and two Level 3 mapped salinity products: an 8-day running mean product based on the repeat orbit of the SMAP mission, along with a monthly average product.
 Both are global in extent and provided at a 0.25° x 0.25° grid.
 The spatial resolution of all three products is approximately at 40 km.
 All three products are in the netCDF4 file format, and the L3 products are CF/ACDD metadata standards compliant.